ibexa/documentation-developer/docs/search/criteria_reference/imageorientation_criterion.md

 ## Arguments

-- `fielDefIdentifier` - string representing the identifier of the Field
+- `fielDefIdentifier` - string representing the identifier of the field
 - `orientation` - strings representing orientations

 ## Example